Nexmo/station/_documentation/messaging/conversion-api/overview.md

 Message delivery indicators are:

-* Delivery receipts - in most instances DLRs are indicative of handset delivery.
+* Delivery receipts (DLRs) - in most instances DLRs are indicative of handset delivery.
 Unfortunately, delivery receipts are not always a reliable measurement of SMS reception.
 Nexmo uses conversion data as our main quality measurement.
 * Conversion data - by continuously sending a small amount of traffic to carriers, we see which route is performing best at a point in time and automatically reroute accordingly.
-This analysis is carried out every 5 mins using data points from the previous 15mins.
+This analysis is carried out every 5 minutes using data points from the previous 15 minutes.

 When you are implementing Conversion API you must differentiate between your [2FA](/messaging/sms/guides/global-messaging) traffic and other messages.
 For example, [Event Based Alerts](/messaging/us-short-codes/guides/alerts) or marketing messages.
 To do this, use one [api_key](/api/conversion) to authenticate requests to Conversation API for 2FA traffic, and a different `api_key` for everything else.